 Well, we've done the research and found the answers.
-We made a big list and split them by category, and for every food we've listed here, we are assuming that it isn't processed or added to in any way — it's just the pure food.
+We made a big low carb foods list and split them by category, and for every no carb food we've listed here, we are assuming that it isn't processed or added to in any way — it's just the pure food.

 In other words, when we say chicken, we mean grilled or baked.
 Not something that is battered, fried, or stuffed with carb-loading ingredients.